cainam/home-cluster-deployment/README.md

 - images requires: include optional section and tag, but also helm options to update images: - imaga => image_helm: <repository>, tag_helm: <tag>
 - deploy/vars/main.yaml: add defaults, e.g. own_git and subdir if not set and default images (see next item too)
 - deploy/vars/main.yaml: replace images: by new software-to-image mapping
-- image-builder: implement build-tests to check if image is usable
 - image-builder: find solution to build envoy (JDK and bazel binary mandate JDK, how does alpine solve it?)
 - certificates: requests.yaml => replace reg_cert and reg_key by dynamic variables provided as input similar as build dir for templates
 - rework ssh keys management: /etc/ssh/ssh_known_hosts to not require /root/.ssh/known_hosts, inclusion of gentoo-binhost